Edwin Locke: Theories

-The Goal Setting Theory
+Goal Setting Theory

-The Goal Setting Theory was developed by Locke in 1968 through the publication of his article “Toward a Theory of Task Motivation and Incentives”.
-This theory was confirmed through the experiments of Dr. Gary Latham, who performed experiments in the workplace setting.
-The two collaborated to develop the 5 principles of goal setting in their 1990 book “A Theory of Goal Setting & Task Performance”.
-The 5 Principles the two outlined are Clarity, Challenge, Commitment, Feedback and Task Complexity.
+Goal-setting theory was foreshadowed by Locke in 1968 through the publication of his article “Toward a Theory of Task Motivation and Incentives”.
+The theory was developed through Locke’s laboratory experiments and the work of Gary Latham, who conducted experiments in organizational settings.
+The success of early experiments inspired additional studies by numerous other researchers.
+After several hundred studies had been conducted, Locke and Latham collaborated to develop a formal theory in their 1990 book A Theory of Goal Setting & Task Performance.

-The two key findings of this theory are that setting specific goals (e.g., I want to earn $500 more a month) leads to higher performance than setting nonspecific, "do best" goals (e.g., I want to earn more money), and that goal difficulty is linearly and positively related to performance, such that, the harder the goal, the greater the effort, focus, and persistence, which results in higher performance.
-Goals are proposed to mediate the influence of incentives and feedback on performance.
-The model has spawned a large body of research, most of which has supported these predictions.
+The book synthesizes core findings of research published to that point; identifies mediators of the effects of goals (such as attention, effort, and focus) and moderators—conditions required for goals to be effective—such as goal commitment, feedback on progress, expectancy and self-efficacy, and goal mechanisms; discusses goals and affect; and highlights practical applications.
+The appendices include theoretical extensions and guidelines for experimenters and managers.

-Goals have two characteristics: content, and intensity.
-Content refers to the chosen achievement (e.g., I want to form a loving relationship).
-Intensity refers to the quantity of physical and mental resources needed to create or achieve the content.
-The original model proposed by Locke consisted of five steps: Environmental Stimuli → Cognition → Evaluation → Intentions/ Goal Setting → Performance.
+Key findings of the theory include: (1) that setting specific (i.e., clear) goals leads to higher performance than setting nonspecific or vague goals, and (2) that goal difficulty is linearly and positively related to performance, such that more difficult goals lead to greater effort, focus, and persistence, resulting in higher performance.
+As noted above, moderators such as incentives, feedback, commitment, and the availability of resources are proposed to facilitate the influence of goals on performance.
+The model has generated a large body of empirical research, most of which has supported the theory’s predictions.